hhsu15/angular/README.md

 }
 ```

-This example shows how you can get values from a FormGroup when value chages when you use it in a custom directive:
+This example shows how you can access a FormGroup when value chages when you use it in a custom directive.
+It is done with dependency injection - NgControl

 ```ts